Some thoughts on the conceptual immune system of the “Synthesis”

 A better source to cite for this kind of internalist thinking would have been Eimer or indeed, dozens of other non-Darwinian scientists who advocated much more forcefully for a role of internal developmental biases.
 However, to cite Eimer would be to go outside the Synthesis tradition.

 In this kind of traditionalist thinking, the focus is not on maintaining a coherent scientific position, but on nurturing a pious attitude of deference to traditional authorities.
 The core belief is not in the completeness and correctness of a theory, but in the fullness and authority of a Synthesis tradition: traditional authorities were always right — or almost always—, and any deficiencies in their thinking are forgivable consequences of the limited evidence available to them at the time.
 They foresaw most things, and to criticize them for failing to foresee all things would be unfair.
+The focus is on people, not theories (because we don’t forgive theories for being wrong).

 Likewise, consider the issue of gradualism vs. saltationism.
 At one extreme is the position of natura non facit salta, i.e., nature does not take leaps.
 Thinkers such as Fisher and Darwin thought that, for practical purposes, all evolutionary changes are composed from infinitesimal effects.
 Darwin said that his theory would “utterly break down” if any organ could not have been formed by a succession of infinitesimal changes.
 The intermediate position of historic saltationists such as Bateson and T.H.
 Huxley is that evolution has some jumps.
 The contrary extreme from gradualism, in which evolution is (for practical purposes) all large jumps, is found only as a strawman theory.